Comparative anatomy: Uses

 Comparative anatomy has long served as evidence for evolution, now joined in that role by comparative genomics; it indicates that organisms share a common ancestor.

 It also assists scientists in classifying organisms based on similar characteristics of their anatomical structures.
 A common example of comparative anatomy is the similar bone structures in forelimbs of cats, whales, bats, and humans.
 All of these appendages consist of the same basic parts; yet, they serve completely different functions.
-The skeletal parts which form a structure used for swimming, such as a fin, would not be ideal to form a wing, which is better-suited for flight.
+The skeletal parts which form a structure used for swimming, such as a fin, would not be ideal for forming a wing, which is better suited for flight.
 One explanation for the forelimbs' similar composition is descent with modification.
 Through random mutations and natural selection, each organism's anatomical structures gradually adapted to suit their respective habitats.
 The rules for development of special characteristics which differ significantly from general homology were listed by Karl Ernst von Baer as the laws now named after him.